condit/amz_sp_api/lib/orders-api-model/docs/OrdersV0Api.md

 require 'orders-api-model'

 api_instance = AmzSpApi::OrdersApiModel::OrdersV0Api.new
-body = AmzSpApi::OrdersApiModel::UpdateVerificationStatusRequest.new # UpdateVerificationStatusRequest | The request body for the updateVerificationStatus operation.
+body = AmzSpApi::OrdersApiModel::UpdateVerificationStatusRequest.new # UpdateVerificationStatusRequest | The request body for the `updateVerificationStatus` operation.
-order_id = 'order_id_example' # String | An orderId is an Amazon-defined order identifier, in 3-7-7 format.
+order_id = 'order_id_example' # String | An Amazon-defined order identifier, in 3-7-7 format.

 begin